 Revenue = Active users * Paying share * ARPPU

-The number of active users is one of the most important indicators of a product, which is indirectly responsible for its success.
+The number of active users is one of the most important metrics of the product, which is indirectly responsible for its success.
 It combines the quality of new users acquisition campaign and retention metrics, directly affecting revenue.
 Therefore, when analyzing active users, we should also pay attention to the rate of audience growth, because this metric is one of the most positive signs of active product development.